bingtimren/typescript-validation-study/README.md

 Joi is hugely popular so there's an ecosystem around it.
 Some says it's heavy and not front-end friendly.
 The same post suggests yup.
 There are joi browser and joi vue integration packages out there, not sure how it works.
+There is also 'joi-extract-typescript' package to extract typescript without additional build step.

 ### YUP